envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: When using GitHub Actions as your CI system and a third party tool to run code scanning, how can you upload the SARIF results to GitHub?

-a) By using the `github/codeql-action/upload-sarif` GitHub Action

-b) When using GitHub Actions the SARIF results are automatically uploaded to GitHub.

-c) You can only use CodeQL when running code scanning in GitHub Actions.
+a) You can only use CodeQL when running code scanning in GitHub Actions.
 Third party code scanning tools are not supported.

+b) By using the `github/codeql-action/upload-sarif` GitHub Action

+c) When using GitHub Actions the SARIF results are automatically uploaded to GitHub.

 d) By using the `actions/upload-artifact` GitHub Action

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** B</span>

 By using the `github/codeql-action/upload-sarif` GitHub Action